felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receiving-orders.md

 ---

 Connecting Just Eat Takeaway to HubRise allows you to receive orders directly in your EPOS.
-This page describes the information that HubRise receives from Just Eat Takeaway for your orders orders.
+This page describes the information that HubRise receives from Just Eat Takeaway for your orders.

-## Just Eat Order ID
+## Just Eat Takeaway Order ID

 When a new order is created on HubRise, the Just Eat Takeaway order ID is stored in the `private_ref` field.